Faduma92/ShopSmart/README.md

 ## Description

-- Shop Smart is an online ecommerce platform for buying and selling electronics, health and wellnes, and beauty products.
+- Shop Smart is an online ecommerce platform for selling electronics, health and wellness, and beauty products.
-- Our app allows users to exchange goods and services.
-- This app is the perfect online marketplace to buy and sell products.

 ## Website URL: